 After 5 days, the Lactobacillus count returned to the beginning level, indicating that K-1 supplementation on a regular basis (in the case of the study, for two weeks) is ideal for the intestinal flora environment to sustain a high level of Lactobacillus count, to maintain improved bowel movement, and for the body to be trained into a better bowel movement routine.

 The count of Lactobacillus Casei was measured in feces, between consuming yogurt containing K-1, and sterilized / stabilized K-1 powder.
 Similar levels of Lactobacillus Casei counts were measured in feces, showing similar levels of survival rates between fresh Lactobacillus Casei K-1 in yogurt, and processed (sterilized, disinfected) Lactobacillus Casei K-1 powder.

 No, Lactobacillus Casei K-1 in sho Balance is shelf stable with 2 years’ shelf life, no need to refrigerate.

 Microbiome research has only scratched the surface – there are 100 trillion bacteria and over 500 species in our body, 10 times the number of human cells.
-To what degree can you diversify the probiotic combination with the balanced quantities of each type (without knowing the interactive effects among these types), to prove improvement of certain health functions?
+To what degree can you diversify the combination of probiotic strains with the balanced quantities of each type (without knowing the interactive effects among them), to prove improvement of certain health functions?
 With various types of probiotic research, it’s hard to say one is better or worse.
-We choose only the safest and most effective strains and doses for our products to assure our own peace of mind knowing our consumers have the safest product on the market.
+We choose only the safest and most effective strains and dosage for our products to assure our own peace of mind knowing our consumers have the safest and proven effective product on the market.